bh2smith/dune-sync/README.md

 - `ref`: String.
 Must be exactly `dune`
 - `query_id`: Integer.
 ID of an existing Dune Query to execute and fetch results from.
-- `query_engine`: String and one of exactly `medium` or `large`.
+- `query_engine`: Optional String.
+If specified must be one of exactly `medium` or `large`.
+Defaults to `medium`.
-- `poll_frequency`: Integer.
-Determines how often, in seconds, to poll Dune for results after running the given query ID
+- `poll_frequency`: Optional Integer.
+Determines how often, in seconds, to poll Dune for results after running the given query ID.
+Defaults to `1`.
 - `parameters`: Optional Dune Query parameters.
     - `name`: String.
 Name of parameter
     - `type`: String.
 Type of parameter.
 Must be one of: "text", "number", "datetime", "enum"